SEC APIsec.gov ↗

-Search SEC-registered companies by name or ticker and retrieve recent filings with type, date, accession number, and description via two simple endpoints.
+Search SEC-registered companies by name or ticker and retrieve filings with type, date, accession number, SIC code, and exchange data via two endpoints.

 curl -X GET 'https://api.parse.bot/scraper/6b52a6ac-40c7-4863-a0a4-17dd6f4be10c/search_company?limit=5&query=Apple' \ -H 'X-API-Key: $PARSE_API_KEY'